AmberVenema98/HVA-IoT-Manuals/nodeMCU-ShowMeLove-Manual.md

 * Adafruit IO account

-## Step 1: Make a Feed in Adafruit
+## :satellite: Step 1: Make a Feed in Adafruit
 If you not yet have an account on Adafruit: go to the [website](https://io.adafruit.com/), click on "Get started for free" and follow the steps

 ![Arduino button](image/Account.jpg)